Menthol cigarette

-A menthol cigarette is a cigarette flavored with the compound menthol.
+A menthol cigarette is a cigarette infused with the compound menthol which imparts a “minty” flavor to the smoke.
+Menthol also decreases irritant sensations from nicotine by desensitizing receptors, making smoking feel less harsh compared to regular cigarettes.
+Some studies have suggested that they are more addictive.
+Menthol cigarettes are just as hard to quit and are just as harmful as regular cigarettes.

-Menthol cigarettes have been banned in several countries, including Brazil, Canada, Ethiopia, Turkey, Moldova, the European Union, the United Kingdom and the US states of Massachusetts and California, even though experts note that menthols are not harder to quit and are not more harmful than regular cigarettes.
-Some countries still allow menthol and capsule filter tips that are sold separately.
+Menthol cigarettes have been banned in several countries, including Australia, Canada, Ethiopia, all member states of the European Union, Moldova, Turkey, the United Kingdom, and some areas of the United States, including California, the District of Columbia, and Massachusetts.

 Origins and history

 Menthol cigarettes were first developed by Lloyd "Spud" Hughes of Mingo Junction, Ohio, in 1924, though the idea did not become popular until the Axton-Fisher Tobacco Co. acquired the patent in 1927, marketing them nationwide as "Spud Menthol Cooled Cigarettes".
-Spud brand menthol cigarettes went on to become the fifth most popular brand in the US by 1932, and it remained the only menthol cigarette on the market until the Brown & Williamson Tobacco Company created the Kool brand in 1933.
+Spud brand menthol cigarettes became the fifth most popular brand in the US by 1932, and it remained the only menthol cigarette on the market until the Brown & Williamson Tobacco Company created the Kool brand in 1933.

 For over two decades, Kool was the only significant menthol cigarette brand in the United States, with a market share that never got much above 2%.
 Their advertisements focused on "throat comfort" and the "medicinal" properties of menthol, and some ads even suggested occasional use: "In between the others, rest your throat with Kools".

 R. J. Reynolds Tobacco Company launched the first menthol filter-tip cigarettes in 1956 under the Salem brand.
-Less heavily mentholated than Kool, Salem was positioned as an all-purpose cigarette, and captured 0.8% market share within their first year.
-Other tobacco producers, seeing the success of Salem, soon introduced their own mentholated filter cigarettes: Lorillard with Newport in 1957 and Spring in 1959; Philip Morris with Alpine in 1959; and Brown & Williamson with Belair in 1960.
+Less mentholated than Kool, Salem was positioned as an all-purpose cigarette, and captured 0.8% market share within its first year.
+Other tobacco producers, seeing the success of Salem, soon introduced their own mentholated filter cigarettes: Lorillard with Newport in 1957 and Spring in 1959; Philip Morris with Alpine cigarettes in 1959; and Brown & Williamson with Belair in 1960.